Overview

 Resources

-Resources for OCD include therapy, support groups, and other educational and social support services.
+Resources for obsessive-compulsive disorder include therapy, support groups, and other educational and social support services.
 Some people with OCD may be so affected by the disorder that they struggle to leave their house.
 In these cases, online therapy through a platform like BetterHelp can be an option that offers similar modalities you might find in person.
 Experts have found that online therapy can be as effective as in-person therapy for a range of mental health conditions.

 Individuals looking to learn more about OCD may be interested in checking out online resources such as the International OCD Foundation and NAMI, which provide educational content, personal stories about living with OCD, online support groups, and other support resources.
 The American Psychiatric Association also has informational content, including a video, on OCD and related conditions.
 Individuals with OCD who are interested in joining an in-person OCD support group may be able to locate local support groups by searching “OCD support group near me” or searching for local groups through the International OCD Foundation’s directory.